PARTHIB-DEB/PARTHIB-WRITES/README.md

 ## Documentation

-As this is my first DJANGO-TAILWIND project, the Documentation of django-tailwind is given below for understanding the commands used to run and upload static changes to the server
+As this is my first DJANGO-TAILWIND project, the Documentation of django-tailwind is given below for understanding the commands used to run and upload static changes to the server.

 [Documentation](https://django-tailwind.readthedocs.io/en/latest/index.html)